rremer/minecraft-modpack-almond/README.md

 Currently, this modpack is distributed as a [MultiMC] zip.

+1. If you don't have Java 17+, install it.
+Here's a recent build for [Windows](https://cdn.azul.com/zulu/bin/zulu17.32.13-ca-jdk17.0.2-win_x64.msi), [MacOs](https://www.azul.com/downloads/?version=java-17-lts&os=macos&architecture=x86-64-bit&package=jdk), [Linux](https://www.azul.com/downloads/?version=java-17-lts&os=linux&architecture=x86-64-bit&package=jdk)
-1. [Download MultiMC] and install.
+2. [Download MultiMC] and install.
-2. Open MultiMC and and add login credentials
+3. Open MultiMC and and add login credentials
-3. Click "Add Instance" and select "Import from zip" on the left-hand side.
+4. Click "Add Instance" and select "Import from zip" on the left-hand side.
-4. Paste in this URL: [MMC client release 1.18.1-1] and hit <Enter>
+5. Paste in this URL: [MMC client release 1.18.1-1] and hit <Enter>
-5. When the download finishes, double-click 'minecraft-modpack-almond-client-1.18.1-1.zip'
+6. When the download finishes, double-click 'minecraft-modpack-almond-client-1.18.1-1.zip'
-6. If you are not signed into a Mojang account, you will be promted for credentials
+7. If you are not signed into a Mojang account, you will be promted for credentials

+## Features

+This modpack aims to be 'Vanilla+', so primarily quality-of-life features have been added, but also some gameplay additions which are in keeping with Minecraft lore.

+### Quality of Life

+Here' a summary of the quality-of-life features provided by this modpack.

+#### Just Enough Items (JEI), Just Enough Resources (JER)

+Open your inventory to get a sidebar of searchable items and their recipes.
+Additionally see natural resources and their spawn distributions.

+#### Proximity Voice Chat

+New voice chat GUI leverages your existing microphone setup.
+By default, will fade out voice chat so you only hear nearby players.
+You can create a group to simulate a chatroom of infite distance/dimensions, ala Discord.

+#### Corpse

+If you die, your items are safely stored in a your corpse which any player can retreive for you.
+The corpse is immune to lava, will spawn on the closes block in case you died in a void, and will never despawn unless its contents are empty.

+#### Lithium/Iris/Sodium/Shaderpacks

+Lithium is included to speed up framerate.
+Iris is included along with the 'Complementary Shaders' pack, so if you want fancy current-gen graphics and lighting, you can toggle that on.

+#### Fast Leaf Decay

+Chopping down a tree's logs won't leave leaves in the air forever.

+#### Litematica

+Save a schematica of something you've built in this world or another, and then 'project' it in your current world to show where to build block-for-block.
+Schematics include an inventory list of materials, so you can mock up builds in Creative mode and then get to work in Survival Multiplayer.

+#### Immersive Portals

+See through portals into the next dimension they go to in realtime.

+### Gameplay

+Here's a summary of the gameplay changes itroduced in this modpack.

+#### Spice Of Life: Carrot Edition *

+When you eat a number of unique new foods, your max health will be permanently increase.
+Explore to find new food sources, and farm them to share the buff with your friends.

+#### Enhanced Celestials

+Blood moon event prevents players from sleeping through the night, and increases the mob cap and spawn rate of mabs.
+Harvest moon event increases plant growth and drop rates.

+#### Carpet Autocrafting Table

+Crafting tables can be pushed by pistons.
+Items can be pumped into crafiting tables via hoppers.
+Recipes are automatically completed in this manner and can be sucked out via hoppers on the bottom of the table.

+#### Carpet Extra

+Dispensers can place blocks, feed and milk animals, and till soil.
+Amethyst nodes cane be pushed with pistons, along with other previously unmovable blocks like chests, dispensers, and crafting tables.
+Chickens can be sheared to get feathers.

 ## Building